cjdelisle/big_download/readme.md

-# Big Download - It must be close to finished by now...
+# Big Download - Node express middleware for zipbombing vuln scanners

 This thing makes a server which will send someone a file of infinite size until it fills up their harddrive or memory but it uses gzip compression to do so really really fast!